-As I write this, the most wonderful day of the year is just one week away.
-The early summer sun is shining outside, I’ve spent the afternoon wrapping presents and arranging them under the tree, and the oven is exhaling mouth-watering notes of ginger, cinnamon and maple from my fourth batch of Lemon, Ginger and Cranberry Granola this week.
+As I write this, the most wonderful day of 2016 is just one week away.
+The early summer sun is shining outside, I’ve spent the afternoon wrapping presents and arranging them under the tree, and the oven is exhaling the most Christmassy notes of ginger, cinnamon and maple.
+It will be my fourth batch of Lemon, Ginger and Cranberry Granola this week.

-How you use the granola is entirely up to you – serve a generous handful with your favourite nut milk and strawbs for a wholesome brekky, sprinkle it over smoothie bowls and banana ‘nice cream’ to add some crunch, or whiz some through smoothies to make them extra thicccc and amp up the flavour.
-It’s also great to snack on as a trail mix, but I try to portion it out in advance otherwise I end up eating half a batch in one sitting.
-Portion control has never been my forté.
+Like any granola, the ways to eat this are endless: serve a generous handful with your favourite nut milk and banana for a wholesome brekky, sprinkle it over smoothie bowls, or whiz a handful through smoothies to make it extra thicccc and amp up the flavour/nutrients.
+It’s also great to snack on as a trail mix, and to be honest I’ll go through a whole batch over a few days just eating it by the handful.

-For something a bit spesh, try layering the granola with cardamom-stewed oranges or other fruit and your favourite yoghurt (coconut or full fat) in individual glasses – the perfect Christmas Parfait for brunch entertaining!
-I also love making cute homemade edible gifts by filling mason jars with the granola.
-Add some mini gingerbread men to the jars and arrange around the side of the jar so that they’re visible, then finish with some festive ribbon and hand-written gift tags.
+For something a bit spesh, try layering the granola with cardamom-stewed oranges and your favourite full fat yoghurt in individual glasses – the perfect Christmas Parfait for brunch entertaining!
+You can also make cute homemade edible gifts by filling glass jars with the granola.
+Add mini gingerbread men to the jars, and finish with some festive ribbon and hand-written gift tags.
 So 1950’s wholesome of you.Print

-- 1 cup (15g) puffed buckwheat (puffed brown rice also works great although it’s a grain)
+- 1 cup (15g) puffed buckwheat (puffed brown rice also works great if you’re not fazed by grains)

 - ¾ cup (45g) shredded unsweetened coconut

-- ¾ cup (97g) of your favourite natural nuts (activated if possible), roughly chopped.
-I use mostly macadamias and pecans, plus some almonds and walnuts
+- ¾ cup (97g) of your favourite natural nuts, roughly chopped.
+I use mostly macadamias, pecans, almonds and walnuts

 - ¼ cup (40g) pepitas